ortfero

 deref = "^" .

-arithmetic and relational operators require both operands to have the same type after implicit coercion.
+arithmetic and relational operators require both operands to have the same type after implicit coercion (see 8.2.5).

-the binary operators +, -, *, and / apply to integer and f64 operands; the operator mod applies only to integer operands. the unary - is available for s64, integer, and f64.
+the binary +, -, *, / apply to integer and f64 operands; mod applies to integer operands only. unary - applies to s64, integer, and f64.

-for a value b of type b64 and integer expressions i and j the following forms are defined.
+for b of type b64 and integer expressions i, j:

-further bit manipulation is exported by the standard module bit; see appendix b.
+further bit operations are exported by the standard module bit (appendix b).

-the six relational operators compare two values of the same type and yield bool. for f64 the comparison follows ieee-754 ordering; for u8 it is unsigned; for all other integer types it is signed.
+the six relational operators compare two values of the same type and yield bool. f64 comparison follows ieee-754 ordering; u8 is unsigned; all other integer types are signed.

 an explicit conversion has the form